-As general B-Splines have a free parameters d and τ .
+The general formulation of B-Splines has two free parameters d and τ which must be chosen beforehand.

-As we usually work with regular grids in our FFD we define τ statically as whereby n is the number of control-points in that direction.
+As we usually work with regular grids in our FFD we define τ statically as $\tau_i = i/n$ whereby n is the number of control-points in that direction.